 The Contemporary Irish Detective Novel (Palgrave Macmillan) includes an introduction tracing the evolution of Irishness in detective fiction and chapters on series by Peter Tremayne, John Connolly, Declan Hughes, Ken Bruen, Brian McGilloway, Stuart Neville, Tana French, Jane Casey, and Benjamin Black.
 The paperback is out.

 A second volume—Guilt Rules All: Mysteries, Detectives, and Crime in Irish Fiction is with the editors and readers at Syracuse University Press.
 More news on its pub date and status as I know it.
 Anjili Babbar, Gerard Brennan, Declan Burke, Nancy Marck Cantwell, Brian Cliff, Fiona Coleman Coffey, Bridget English, Richard Howard, Rosemary Johnsen, Joe Long, Vivian Valvano Lynch, and Shane Mawe are among those who are contributing chapters.
 Featured novelists include Freeman Wills Crofts, Conor Brady, Arlene Hunt, Steve Cavanagh, Sinéad Crowley, Liz Nugent, Julie Parsons, Eilís Ní Dhuibhne, and Adrian McKinty.
-Writing and editing has begun.
+Writing and editing have begun.

 Copyright Elizabeth Mannion.
 All rights reserved.